- Xin Guo, China

 On Campus - Offered in a 15-week semester format with start dates of January and August

-Off Campus - Offered in a 7-week hybrid format with start dates of January and August.
-Locations include:
+Extended Learning - Offered in two terms per semester with start dates of January and August

 There are no related concentrations available.

 Police and Society (ENF150) - A study of the various response methodologies available to the patrol officer in assisting the citizen’s request for police service.
 Discusses traffic enforcement from the stop of the violator through traffic accident investigation.

 Homeland Security Overview (ENF154) - The course presents an introduction to the public and private sector dimensions of the theory and practice of homeland security at the national, regional, state and local level.
 The perspective will include an overview of the administrative, legislative, and operational elements of homeland security programs and processes, including a review of homeland security history, policies, and programs.
 The student will examine, in general, terrorism and the intelligence issues that support homeland security operations.